Arfanasra/dev_monorail/README.md

 - Access Prometheus at `http://<prometheus-server>:9090` to view metrics.
 - Grafana can also be configured to visualize the metrics collected by Prometheus.

-### Important Reminders

-- Update IP Addresses in dev.inv: Ensure you modify the IP addresses in the dev.inv file to match your deployment environment.
-- Customize prometheus.yml: Update the target addresses in the prometheus.yml file to match the specific use case of the website you want to scrape.
-Replace the sample addresses with your actual blackbox addresses.
-- Ansible Installation: Ensure that Ansible is installed on the Master VM where Jenkins is installed.
-- SSH Configuration: Confirm that the root user on the Master VM can SSH into the root accounts of the Slave and Prometheus VMs without requiring password input (e.g., via SSH keys).

 ### Troubleshooting